If you are having surgery, your doctor will give you medicine called an anesthetic. Anesthetics reduce or prevent pain. There are three main types:

-- After Anesthesia: The Patient's Active Role Assists in Recovery (American Association of Nurse Anesthetists) - PDF
+- After Anesthesia: The Patient's Active Role Assists in Recovery (American Association of Nurse Anesthetists)

-- Anesthesia Awareness (American Society of Anesthesiologists)
+- Anesthesia Awareness (Waking Up) During Surgery (American Society of Anesthesiologists)

-- Before Anesthesia: The Patient's Active Role Makes a Difference (American Association of Nurse Anesthetists) - PDF
+- Before Anesthesia: The Patient's Active Role Makes a Difference (American Association of Nurse Anesthetists)

 - Effects of Anesthesia (American Society of Anesthesiologists)

-- Preanesthesia Questionnaire (American Association of Nurse Anesthetists)
+- Preanesthesia Questionnaire (American Association of Nurse Anesthetists) - PDF

 - Role of the Physician Anesthesiologist (American Society of Anesthesiologists)

-- Spinal Headaches (Mayo Foundation for Medical Education and Research)
+- Spinal Headaches (Mayo Foundation for Medical Education and Research) Also in Spanish

 Statistics and Research